For philanthropic foundations, NGOs, networks, alliances and other purpose-driven groups.

-We offer customized programs in the areas of leadership development, financial resilience, and cultures of collaboration that are tailored to your group’s unique realities and goals because we know that your challenges are unique.
+We offer tailored programs in the areas of leadership development, financial resilience, and transformative collaboration that respond to the unique realities and goals of groups because we know that every context and situation is different.

 We’re not your typical capacity development partner.

-We meet you where you are with a highly customized learning experience built around your goals, your mission and your context.
-You can expect dynamic, participatory spaces where you’ll engage, practice, and reflect in real time.
-And you won’t be doing it alone: each program is also a vibrant peer-learning community, where changemakers connect, share insights, and grow together on the path to more grounded, impactful leadership.
+We meet you where you are with a highly customized learning experience built around your goals, mission and specific context.
+You can expect dynamic, participatory spaces where participants engage, practice, and reflect in real time.
+And they won’t be doing it alone: each program is also a vibrant peer-learning community, where changemakers connect, share insights, and grow together on the path to more grounded, impactful leadership.

-We’ve partnered with 1,000+ organizations in 100 countries on leadership coaching, financial resilience and meaningful collaboration.
+We’ve partnered with 1,000+ organizations in 100 countries on leadership coaching, financial resilience and transformative collaboration.

 Practice spaces for groups of 15-100